 Why is it important to replace missing teeth?

-All of your teeth play an important role in speaking, chewing and in maintaining proper alignment of other teeth.
-Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they should be replaced to maintain proper health and function of your mouth.
+All of your teeth play an important role in speaking, chewing, and maintaining the proper alignment of other teeth.
+Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they should be replaced to maintain the proper health and function of your mouth.
 Fortunately, there are options for correcting tooth loss.

 What are dental bridges?